Camp Bob Waldorf

 The Employee Experience

 While at CBW, our counselors uphold our four core pillars of Respect, Inclusion, Identity, and Community in everything that we do.
-These four pillars, and our intentionality behind every camper's experience, is one of the many reasons why so many counselors choose to return year after year.
+These four pillars, and our intentionality behind every camper's experience, is one of many reasons why so many counselors choose to return year after year.

 Many counselors describe their experience at CBW as 'the best summer of their life', and that has a lot to do with how counselors live, work, eat, learn, and play with their fellow camp counselors and campers.
 One of returning counselors had this to say about the camp:

--Sam (second year counselor)
+-Jake (first year counselor)

 Ideal Candidate